VMBlakelock/bouquetnblooms/README.md

 ### Purpose

-Bouquet'N'Blooms is a floristry website in which users can subscribe to have fresh bouquets of flowers delivered to them monthly.
+Bouquet'N'Blooms is a floristry website in which users can order fresh bouquets of flowers delivered directly to them.

-All users to the site will see the websites services.
-However only registered users can subscribe and order.
+All users to the site will see the websites products on offer.
+However only registered users can order.

 <hr>